abdellahseid/Kaptan-Digital-Agency/README.md

 # Kaptan Digital Agency – Deployment Source Code

-This repository contains the deployment-ready source code for Kaptan Digital Agency, a modern and responsive digital agency website.
-Built using the MERN stack, this project is designed for seamless deployment and scalability.
+Kaptan Digital Agency is a modern, fully responsive website designed for digital agencies and creative businesses.
+This project features a sleek and professional design with smooth animations, interactive elements, and a user-friendly experience.

   Features:
 - Modern and fully responsive design